BellaTheUni112/masscan-automated/README.md

 sudo masscan-automated -range (your ipv4 range)/(idk what this is called but i recommend 24 for a single network and 16 for intensive scanning)
 ```

-# THIS REPO IS DEPRECIATED AS I HAVE PUT A NEW VERSION ON AN APT REPO, INSTRUCTIONS OF INSTALLATION AND USE ABOVE
+# THIS REPO IS DEPRECIATED AS I HAVE PUT A NEW VERSION IN A DEB PACKAGE, INSTRUCTIONS OF INSTALLATION AND USE ABOVE

 # Masscan Automated